Entangled criticality and irreversibility in random Markov dynamics: Applications

 \subsection{Parameter inference}

 To apply this ensemble to applications, we need to infer the values of $\epsilon$ and $\gamma$ from data; we will use maximum likelihood estimation (MLE).
 We assume that the data provides a discrete-time Markov model.
 For neurological data, such a model can be built with the Hidden Markov Multivariate Autoregressive (HMM-MAR) package \cite{Vidaurre2017,Vidaurre2018, Vidaurre_HMMMAR}.
 Briefly, this package allows for multivariate time series data to be segmented into discrete states that are characterised by spectral properties.
+Time-series data, from any number of channels, are filtered and/or downsampled.
+The number of states for processing is chosen by the user.
+A smaller number of states focuses on more coarse-grained features, while a larger number resolves more features, at the expense of greater processing time and greater data needs.
+The output of HMM-MAR is a discrete probabilistic state-time sequence.
+Once the data has been processed into the probabilistic state-time sequences for each subject/trial, the highest probability for each time step is taken as the state for that time step.
+Next, an $N\times N$ matrix is constructed, where $N$ is the unique number of states visited.
+The matrix is populated by counting the number of transitions within the sequence, which results in a transition matrix when normalized; further details on the process and example cases can be found in \cite{Vidaurre2017,Vidaurre2018,Vidaurre_HMMMAR}.

 The log-likelihood is the log-probability of the data, given the parameters, considered as a function of the parameters.
 In our ensemble this is: \begin{widetext} \eq{ \mathcal{L}(\epsilon,\gamma,q) & = \log \prod_{a<b} \frac{1}{Z Q_{ab} Q_{ba}} e^{-\epsilon' \log^2(Q_{ab}/q)} e^{-\epsilon' \log^2(Q_{ba}/q)} e^{-2 \gamma \epsilon' \log(Q_{ab}/q) \log(Q_{ba}/q)} \prod_a \frac{1}{Z_0 Q_{aa}} e^{-\epsilon \log^2(Q_{aa}/q)} \notag \\ & = {\mathcal L}_0 -\ffrac{N(N-1)}{2} \log Z - \epsilon' \sum_{a \neq b} \log^2(Q_{ab}/q) - 2\gamma \epsilon' \sum_{a < b} \log(Q_{ab}/q) \log(Q_{ba}/q) - N \log Z_0 - \epsilon \sum_a \log^2(Q_{aa}/q) \notag \\ & = {\mathcal L}_0 -\ffrac{N(N-1)}{2} \log Z - \epsilon' N^2 h(Q; q) - 2\gamma \epsilon' \ffrac{N(N-1)}{2} a(Q; q) - N \log Z_0 + (\epsilon'-\epsilon) N d(Q; q) } where $d(Q; q) = \ffrac{1}{N} \sum_a \log^2(Q_{aa}/q)$, and we recall that $\epsilon' = \epsilon/(1-\gamma^2)$.
 Here $Z = (\pi/\epsilon) \sqrt{1-\gamma^2}$, $Z_0 = \sqrt{\pi/\epsilon}$, and $\mathcal{L}_0$ is a constant.
 Note that the diagonal elements are treated such that $P(Q_{aa})$ is the same as the marginal $P(Q_{ab})$; this accounts for the different prefactors $\epsilon$ vs $\epsilon'$ in the two cases.